mak687/tunecodingchallengearshad/README.md

 - Currently API is open.
 Authentication is not applied

 - Avatar S3 Image are blocked so i place a logic for displaying Fallback avatar images which is store in employee table.

+- If your local machine already has PHP and Composer installed & conifgure PHP in global enviornment of system then you can directly use PHP & Composer else you have to specify PHP path in CLI & composer.phar is included in project.